shupasneaky/TTV-Custom/README.md

 Replace 'Filename' with the name of the TGA file image you want places, and replace the '??:??' with the pixel dimensions of your tga image. (usually 28:28 or 64:64)

 # Once this is done your emotes will appear for you and anyone else who has made this change.
-If you update you will have to re-make the changes.
+If you update you will have to re-do everything.
 Have fun :)